PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 • Top baits: Live shrimp under popping cork, soft plastics on 1/8 oz jigheads

-• Cruising grass flats on high tides
+• Cruise grass flats on high tides

-• Backed into potholes during low water
+• Back into potholes during low water

-• Along marsh drains as tide falls
+• Stack along marsh drains as tide falls

 • Year-round residents with best action March-November